Work From Home Resources

 Are you only using a laptop?
 Consider more comfortable ergonomics where possible.
 This can include:

 - Using a desktop

-- Connecting a laptop to an external monitor
+- Connecting your laptop to an external monitor

-- Raising a laptop to eye level (no need to purchase anything fancy, a pile of sturdy books is fine) and connecting an external mouse and keyboard
+- Raising your laptop to eye level (no need to purchase anything fancy, a pile of sturdy books is fine) and connecting an external mouse and keyboard

 Working at home with roommates and family members can be difficult.
 Sit down and talk with those in your household to discuss the following:

 - Situations when it's okay to disrupt you and when it isn't